allemandi/profile-similarity-cli/README.md

 node index.js mentors --query data/query-profile.csv --dataset data/dataset-profiles.csv --min-gap 1
 ```

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+If you have ideas, improvements, or new features:

+1. Fork the project
+2. Create your feature branch (git checkout -b feature/amazing-feature)
+3. Commit your changes (git commit -m 'Add some amazing feature')
+4. Push to the branch (git push origin feature/amazing-feature)
+5. Open a Pull Request

+## 💡 Acknowledgments

+This project was developed with the help of AI tools for code suggestions, debugging, and optimizations.

-## License
+## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+MIT